johndunstan/moment-counter/README.md

 - Add in Font Awesome (or some other icon library) to use on the buttons
 - Add animation to items when the disappear and reappear (this is especially jarring when going from viewing complete/incomplete items)
 - Host a working version of the site (likely on Netlify)
+  - Ideally I'd like to set this up via continuous integration with some sort sort of build branch on GitHub

 #### Medium Term Next Steps